aws-samples/aws-modernization-with-harness/content/050_automated_canary/lab-working/82_automated_canary.md

 ---
 # Automated Canary Analysis

-With all of the CD Abstraction pieces out of the way, now it is time to define the Workflow which will power the Canary analysis.
+With all the CD Abstraction pieces out of the way, now it is time to define the **Workflow** which will power the Canary analysis.

 Create a new Workflow for the Sample App.